 We have developed a long-term strategy that reflects our purpose and enables us to capture value from our international network.

-Wealth management and retail with local scale: we aim to make the most of opportunities arising from social mobility, wealth creation and long-term demographic changes in our priority growth markets.
-We will invest in full-scale retail businesses in markets where we can achieve profitable scale
+To make the most of global social mobility, wealth creation and long-term demographic changes in our priority markets.

 Investor Update 2015

 Since 2011, we have materially transformed our business in line with our strategy.
 At our Investor Update in June 2015, we outlined plans to further reshape our business.
 We will redeploy resources to capture expected future growth opportunities and adapt to structural changes in the operating environment.

 We have set out a series of actions to be completed by 2017.
 Read about our progress towards completing these actions as reported in our Annual Report and Accounts 2016.

 We aim to achieve a return on equity of more than 10 per cent in the medium term.
 We aim to grow business revenues faster than operating expenses on an adjusted basis.
 In the current uncertain environment we plan to sustain the dividend at its current level for the foreseeable future.
 Growing our dividend in the future depends on the overall profitability of the Group, delivering further release of less efficiently deployed capital and meeting regulatory capital requirements in a timely manner.
 Actions to address these points are core elements of the Investor Update provided in June 2015.

 Delivering these priorities will create value for our customers and shareholders and contribute to the long-term sustainability of HSBC.
 In the process, we shall maintain a robust, resilient and environmentally sustainable business in which our customers can have confidence, our employees can take pride and our communities can trust.